Don't Go in the House

-Don't Go in the House is a 1980 American psychological horror film written and directed by Joseph Ellison, written by Ellen Hammill and Joe Masefield, and starring Dan Grimaldi.
+Don't Go in the House is a 1979 American slasher film written and directed by Joseph Ellison, written by Ellen Hammill and Joe Masefield, and starring Dan Grimaldi.
 Its plot follows a disturbed man who, after suffering an abusive childhood in which his mother punished him with burning, becomes a pyromaniac and serial killer who kidnaps and burns alive any women who resemble her.

-Filmed in the historic Strauss Mansion in Atlantic Highlands, New Jersey from February-March 1979, Don't Go in the House was released one year later in the spring of 1980, and was met with sharp criticism from film critics due to its graphic depictions of violence, particularly a sequence in which the protagonist burns a nude woman alive with a flamethrower.
+Filmed in the historic Strauss Mansion in Atlantic Highlands, New Jersey from February–March 1979, Don't Go in the House was released one year later in the spring of 1980, and was met with sharp criticism from film critics due to its graphic depictions of violence, particularly a sequence in which the protagonist burns a nude woman alive with a flamethrower.

 Plot

 Donny Kohler is a withdrawn man in his thirties who is obsessed with fire—his fixation stems back to his childhood, during which his sadistic, abusive mother would burn him on their gas stove to "burn the evil out of him."
 After returning from his factory job one evening to the dilapidating Victorian home he shares with his now-elderly mother, Donny finds that she has died in her upstairs bedroom.
-This spurs mixed emotions—initially of excitement, as he is finally freed from her—but alternately, fear, as he begins to hear a disembodied voice in the house that seems to be hers.
+This spurs mixed emotions—initially of excitement, as he is finally freed from her—but alternately, fear, as he begins to hear a disembodied voice in the house that seems hers.

 The following day, Donny calls in sick to work and spends the day lining an upstairs room with aluminum, effectively fireproofing it.
-That night, Donny visits a flower shop right before closing and is sold flowers for his mother by a florist named Kathy Jordan.
+That night, he visits a flower shop right before closing and is sold flowers for his mother by a florist named Kathy Jordan.
 Outside the shop, Donny witnesses Kathy miss her bus before being harangued by a group of men.
 When Donny offers her a ride, she accepts.
 Donny talks Kathy into meeting his mother, but she grows nervous once inside and attempts to call for a taxi before Donny incapacitates her.

 Kathy regains consciousness and finds herself naked and chained to the ceiling of the metal-walled room.
 Donny enters the room in a fire suit, douses Kathy in gasoline, and burns her alive using a flamethrower.
-The following day, Donny fails to show up to work, and instead kidnaps a stranded female motorist, again murdering her by immolation.
+The following day, Donny fails to show up to work and instead kidnaps a stranded female motorist, again murdering her by immolation.
 He then proceeds to singe his mother's corpse before dressing it in her clothing.
 Donny repeats the same murder scenario that night with Linda, a woman he assails at a grocery store, and arranges her alongside his mother and the other two female victims.